 Truth: Rape is a life-changing, violent crime.
-It is a cri using sex as the weapon.
-Rape violates, humiliates a strips control.
-Forcing someone to engage in sex again their will is an act of violence and aggression.
-Fear dying is a common response to being raped.
+It is a crime using sex as the weapon.
+Rape violates, humiliates and strips control.
+Forcing someone to engage in sex against their will is an act of violence and aggression.
+Fear of dying is a common response to being raped.

-Lie: When a woman says "no" she really means "yes."
-Truth: If a woman says no, it is the responsibility of t man to accept and respect her "no." There are many wa of saying "no": "I have to go"/ "I'm going to be late"; " friend is waiting"; "I'm not into this"; silence; crying; bc language (squirming, stiffness etc.) and not saying "ye Many rapists will not quit until they get what they wa Women may eventually submit because they are afra of more physical violence if they refuse.
+Lie: When someone says "no" they really mean "yes."

+Truth: If someone says no, it is the responsibility of the partner to accept and respect the "no." There are many ways of saying "no": "I have to go"/ "I'm going to be late"; "My friend is waiting"; "I'm not into this"; silence; crying; body language (squirming, stiffness etc.) and not saying "yes."
+Many rapists will not quit until they get what they want.
+A person may eventually submit because they are afraid of more physical violence if they refuse.
 It is still rape.

-Lie: It's only rape if she fights back and has physi injury.
+Lie: It's only rape if they fight back and have physical injury.

-Truth: Many women are too afraid to struggle.
-They m freeze in terror or realize that fighting back will get the hurt much worse or killed.
-85% of sexual assaults a committed by someone the woman knows and trus That betrayal and disbelief are weapons of rape.
-Assau may also be drug assisted.
-The goal is to do whatever takes to survive.
+Truth: Many people are too afraid to struggle.
+They may freeze in terror or realize that fighting back will get them hurt much worse or killed.
+85% of sexual assaults are committed by someone the victim knows and trusts.
+That betrayal and disbelief are weapons of rape.
+Assaults may also be drug assisted.
+The goal is to do whatever it takes to survive.

-Lie: If it really happened, victims would be able to t what happened in a complete and logical way.
-Truth: Trauma impairs memory temporarily, a sometimes permanently.
-Rape is a near-death experien It can take weeks, years or decades to accept, much le talk about.
-Many women know if they tell, they may r be believed, may be in more danger, that reporting to l enforcement may complicate their lives for a long-til and/or rarely result in a conviction.
+Lie: If it really happened, victims would be able to tell what happened in a complete and logical way.

+Truth: Trauma impairs memory temporarily, and sometimes permanently.
+Rape is a near-death experience.
+It can take weeks, years or decades to accept, much less talk about.
+Many rape survivors know if they tell, they may not be believed, may be in more danger, that reporting to law enforcement may complicate their lives for a long-time and/or rarely result in a conviction.